-- 1. Cut a square or rectangle in the cardboard to turn it into a picture frame. - 2.
-Paint the underside of the object you want to use to make your pattern. - 3.
-Decorate your frame by pressing the painted side of your object onto the cardboard. - dried, add a picture of your family and give it to your grandmother or your grandfather as a gift.
+1. Cut a square or rectangle in the cardboard to turn it into a picture frame.

+2. Paint the underside of the object you want to use to make your pattern.

+3. Decorate your frame by pressing the painted side of your object onto the cardboard.

+4. When the frame has dried, add a picture of your family and give it to your grandmother or your qrandfather as a gift.